 Continued maintenance and repair of the existing facility is expected to extend the serviceable life of the VCT.
-Rehabilitation efforts should be planned and coordinated based on inspection results and engineer recommendations.
-Known items include replacing transfer bridge bearings, retensioning transfer bridge strands, repairing causeway pile caps, recoating steel components, and repairing concrete spalls/cracks on the concrete floating dock.
+Rehabilitation efforts should be planned and coordinated based on results of inspections and engineer recommendations.
+Known items include replacement of transfer bridge bearings; re-tensioning of transfer bridge strands; repair of causeway pile caps; recoating of steel components; and repair of concrete spalls/cracks on the concrete floating dock.
 It will benefit the City to develop a programmatic approach for addressing deferred maintenance items and additional defects as they are encountered.
 Additional information on quantities, capacity, and sizing are identified in the inspection reports.

 Materials will be selected as required based on engineer evaluations.